anismuslimin/profile-hyde/resume.md

 #### The Daily Iowan

 ##### Metro Editor *Jan.
 2015 - current*
-As metro editor, I manage a team of 18 reporters while also responsible of copy editing their works.
+As metro editor, I manage a team of 18 reporters while also being responsible of copy editing their works.
 I come up with, and assign, story ideas for the metro news section of the newspaper.

 ##### Metro Reporter *Aug.
 2015 - Dec.
 2015*
 * Wrote daily stories in the metro section of The Daily Iowan